cktlco/crew-chief-autovoicepack/README.md

 The .wav files generated by `crew-chief-autovoicepack` are (perhaps unnecessarily) larger since they are stored with 32-bit resolution at 24KHz.
 There are also **many more .wav files in your new voice pack** due to the `--variation_count` parameter, which defaults to 2, but can be set to 0 to disable variations and save storage space, or higher to potentially generate more varied audio at the cost of storage.

-The Docker image itself is ~21GB, specifically including large data dependencies, including in the image a pre-trained text-to-speech model alongside related machine learning frameworks.
-This avoids having to download these large files (and wait) each time the container runs.
+The Docker image itself is ~21GB, specifically including large data dependencies in the image, such as a pre-trained text-to-speech model alongside related machine learning frameworks.
+This avoids having to download these large files (and wait several minutes) each time the container runs.

 ## 🗑️ Common Question: Can I remove individual audio files from the output folder?